pipecraft2/user_guide/doc/postprocessing.rst

   - Reference database files must be stored in a **separate directory** from input chimera files
   - Input chimera files should be in the working directory
-  - Sample FASTA files (for self-database creation) should also be in the working directory
+  - Sample FASTA files for self-database creation should also be in the **working directory**.
+These are the files that were used for chimera filtering and should be present for BlasCh to create self-databases.
   - Do not place reference database files in the same folder as input files to avoid conflicts

 .. note::